eriklouise/HDMI-CEC-REST-Server/README.md

 # hdmi_rest_server
-A very simple REST API to wake up or shutdown the monitor using HDMI CEC
+A very simplistic REST API to wake up or shutdown the monitor using HDMI CEC